-At June 30, 2020 the Agency's receivables are as follows:
+At June 30, 2023 the Agency's receivables are as follows:

-Property taxes \$ 87,560
+Property taxes \$ 59,106

-Notes 698,958
+Notes 683,828

-Total receivables \$ 786,518
+Total receivables \$ 742,934

 Property taxes are assessed and attach as an enforceable lien on property as of July 1.
 Taxes are levied on July 1 and are payable on November 15.
 They may be paid in installments due November 15, February 15, and May 15.
 Taxes are billed and collected by Union County and remittance to the Agency is made at periodic intervals.
 The Agency levied taxes at less than maximum taxing authority.
-After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$724,646.
+After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$931,301.

 The Urban Renewal Agency has a note receivable of \$150,000 related to the funding provided towards the purchase of Liberty Theatre.
 The loan accrues interest at 5.5% but principal and interest can be forgiven if development requirements are met within 7 years of the initial loan disbursement in August of 2011.
-An amended loan agreement dated July 3, 2019 extends the maturity date to June 1, 2021.
-All other terms shall remain in full force and effect, which may not be extended for any reason.
+An amended loan agreement dated December 13, 2021 extends the maturity date to June 30, 2023, however, the Urban Renewal Agency is currently working on a second agreement to futher extend the maturity date.
+The new amendment was not yet finalized at the time of audit report issuance.

-The Urban Renewal Agency extended a loan agreement to establish a new grocery store for a maximum of \$500,000.
+The Urban Renewal Agency extended a loan agreement to Market Place Family Foods, LLC establish a new grocery store for a maximum of \$500,000.
 The loan accrues interest at 5% compound annually and is secured by real property.
 Loan principal and interest can be forgiven if the hours of operations and job creation/retention requirements are met over a maximum 10-year performance life.